rsksmart/devportal-1.0/content/rsk-devportal/develop/tutorials/ethereum-devs/index.md

   }
 </style>

-Smart contracts for RSK are written using Solidity (a Javascript like programming language) and are fully compatible with Ethereum Smart Contracts, so you can migrate your existing Ethereum Smart Contract to RSK without changing the smart contract.
+Smart contracts for RSK are written using Solidity, a programming language similar to JavaScript, and are fully compatible with Ethereum Smart Contracts.
+This means you can migrate your existing Ethereum Smart Contracts to RSK without modifying the smart contract code.
+To develop and test your smart contracts on RSK, you can use Hardhat, a development environment that facilitates building, testing, and deploying smart contracts.
+Hardhat is designed to offer a flexible and powerful framework with advanced features such as console.log debugging, customizable build pipelines, and native TypeScript support.

 ### Translations